bkhanhvu/cs152bots/DiscordBot/geedka/explanation.md

 However, it is likely bad style to not indent.
 Additionally, Geedka is sensitive to newlines -- multiline node specifications are on the TODO list but low priority.
+**Keep in mind that if you add any stray newlines, the program will not work!**

 Note that wherever a description or message is mentioned below, it must be in the embed specification format.